haruixu/SpareSti/README.md

 <h1 align="center">
                 Sparesti
 </h1>
 Sparesti is an application that is tailored towards making saving money easy and fun!
 It was developed in the course IDATT2106 at NTNU.
-This repository contains both the server API and the user interface with the purpose of running the application easier and smoother.
+This repository contains both the server API and the user interface.

 ## 🚀 Getting started